Myers-Briggs INTRO (Part 2b)

 — 💋 —

-• Introverts focus on what’s going on inside their mind, which can involve the past, present and future events.
+• Introverts focus on what’s going on inside their mind, which can involve the past, present or future events.
 They’re usually more private, contained & a lot quieter than Es, but internally very ‘busy’.
-They get their mental energy from being alone, needing alone-time to recharge, preferring to work through ideas by thinking about them first, before expressing them out loud.
+They get their mental energy from being alone, needing privacy to recharge, preferring to work through ideas by thinking about them first, before expressing them out loud.
 Large groups of any kind are draining.

-Introverts still need & like people, but want their interactions to be a lot less noisy, less crowded & less chaotic.
-They can also be found at big events, along with the Es, but after all of that external input they can’t wait to get away & recharge in a quiet environment.
+Is still need & like people, but want their interactions to be a lot less noisy, less crowded & less chaotic.
+They can also be found at big events, along with the Es, but after all of that external input they can’t wait to get away & regroup in a quiet environment.
 If possible, they’ll leave early.
 And unless they really love it – or if work requires it or family insists – they’re not likely to repeat the experience.

-Instead they do very well with 1 or 2 close friends – or small groups – because they are neuro-chemicals more sensitive.
-(See Posts ‘MBTI & the Brain’).
 This characteristic even shows up in shopping – for an I to be in a store or mall with too many options to choose from – like ‘Bed, Bath & Beyond’ – can feel just as confusing & overwhelming as being in a boisterous crowd (“Pick me, no pick me., no me…”) !!

-EXP: Introvert can get caught up in a good book / think about what they’re going to say or do / are aware of how they feel / daydream or imagine / think through a problem to understand it / review & process an interaction they’ve just had ….
+EXP: Is can get caught up in a good book / think about what they’re going to say or do / are aware of how they feel / daydream or imagine / think through a problem to understand it / review & process an interaction they’ve just had ….
+4. JUDGING (J) vs PERCEIVING (P)

-4. JUDGING (J) vs PERCEIVING (P) = Preferred way of DEALING WITH the world around us, & can be either Introverted or Extroverted
+Preferred way of DEALING WITH the world around us,

-Judging (J) – These people prefer to have control & make plans, are methodical, scheduled & tend to be highly organized.
-They are neat, orderly, stable, & like to make extensive use of lists & calendars.
+They’re neat, orderly, stable, & like to make extensive use of lists & calendars.
 They want things to be settled – so they plan & get things done way ahead of time.

 — 👠 —

-Perceiving (P) – These people prefer to let things play out by themselves.
+Perceiving (P) – These people prefer to let things play out by themself.
 They’re usually spontaneous & flexible, having a more open-ended approach to plans, deciding their next move in the moment, & tend to get things done at the last minute.

 NOTE: The practical differences between Js & Ps are quite noticeable & sometimes cause a lot of conflict.